• Feb 4, 2025

 Magnolia’s open and flexible architecture lets enterprises compose their tech stack as they see fit using their preferred digital technologies.

-Omnichannel marketing is the goal of most brands today and the expectation of most customers they serve.
-With traditional content management systems, it can be challenging to build a reliable omnichannel strategy and create the same quality of content for more than one or two channels.
+With traditional content management systems, it can be challenging to build a reliable omnichannel strategy and deliver the same quality of content for more than one or two channels.

-With a DXP, omnichannel marketing becomes a reality.
-Developers can easily connect the platform to new and emerging channels and touchpoints, and marketers can more easily create and manage the content that gets delivered to those channels.
+With a DXP, omnichannel marketing can become a reality.
+Developers can easily connect the platform to new channels and touchpoints, and marketers can more easily create and manage the content that gets delivered to those channels.
 They can also create more consistent experiences across these channels.

 Customers can then benefit from personalized content at scale wherever they interact with their favorite brands.
 Magnolia allows you to create and manage omnichannel campaigns, whether you want to build a new customer portal for your website or facilitate other digital interactions with customers.